Computing classical modular forms: An overview of the computation

 \subsection{Features}

 In parallel to carrying out the computations described elsewhere in this paper, we rewrote the user interface to the database.
-We highlight some of the more prominent new features in this section, some of which we plan to extend to other sections of the LMFDB\@.
+We highlight some of the more prominent new features in this section, some of which are being extended to other sections of the LMFDB\@.

 The search interface includes multiple modes for viewing results.
 After entering constraints such as weight, level and dimension, there are four different search buttons available.
 In addition to the standard list of results, a user can choose to go straight to a randomly chosen newform.
 Alternatively, there are dimension tables available which display the dimension of the spaces of newforms as a function of weight and level.
 Finally, a table of traces allows for searching on specific Fourier coefficients, including specifying a particular class modulo an arbitrary integer.
-This feature can be used to find modular forms matching geometric objects via point counting.
+This feature can be used to find modular forms matching geometric objects via point-counting.

 All of these search modes are also available for newspaces.
 For newspaces, the list mode shows the dimensions of the corresponding newforms as well as the Atkin-Lehner dimensions in the case of trivial character.
-For both newforms and newspaces, you can customize the order of the search results.
+For both newforms and newspaces, users can customize the order of the search results.

 The homepage for an individual newform has also been completely restructured.
 Newforms can be downloaded and reconstructed in \magma{}, allowing for further computations if desired.
 We include complex eigenvalues for embedded modular forms even when exact Fourier coefficients are not feasible to compute.